-This usually happens at a 20 times per seconds rate.
+This usually happens at 20 times per second rate.
 Even your actions with the world are processed with ticks such as placing or removing a block.

 The chunk is a zone of 16x16 blocks and its height is effectively from the lowest point of your world to the highest.

-The game’s map is organized into chunks which need to be loaded into your memory in order for you to be able to interact with your world (e.g. see, move, built etc.).
+The game’s map is organized into chunks that need to be loaded into your memory for you to be able to interact with your world (e.g. see, move, built, etc.).

-✔ An entity can be thought of as any NPC from the Minecraft world such as mobs, villagers etc.
+✔ An entity can be thought of as an NPC from the Minecraft world such as mobs, villagers, etc.

 ⚠ NOTE ⚠